Brandon McManus: Denver Broncos

-In Week 14 of the 2021 season, McManus converted all five extra points and a 52-yard field goal in a 38–10 win over the Detroit Lions, earning AFC Special Teams Player of the Week.
-In Week 17, McManus kicked a career-long 61-yard field goal against the Los Angeles Chargers at the end of the first half.
+In Week 14 of the 2021 season, McManus converted all five extra points and a 52-yard field goal in a 38–10 victory over the Detroit Lions, earning AFC Special Teams Player of the Week.
+Three weeks later, McManus kicked a career-long 61-yard field goal against the Los Angeles Chargers at the end of the first half.
 In the 2021 season, McManus converted 33 of 34 extra point attempts and 26 of 31 field goal attempts.

 In the 2022 season, McManus converted 25 of 27 extra point attempts and 28 of 36 field goal attempts.

 On May 23, 2023, McManus was released by the Broncos and designated as a post-June 1 cut.
-At the time of his release, he was the last remaining member of the Super Bowl 50 winning team still with the team.
+At the time of his release, McManus was the last remaining member of the Super Bowl 50 winning team still with the team.

 Jacksonville Jaguars

 McManus signed a one-year deal with the Jacksonville Jaguars on May 25, 2023.
-He was named AFC Special Teams Player of the Week in Week 4 of 2023 after kicking 3-for-3 in a victory.
+He was named AFC Special Teams Player of the Week in Week 4 after kicking 3-for-3 in a victory.
 McManus was also named AFC Special Teams Player of the Month for October after kicking 12-for-12 during the month.